ctrlplusb/easy-peasy/README.md

 You can pass the following configuration options to `createStore`:

- - `devTools` (Boolean, default=false)
+ - `devTools` (Boolean, default=true)

-   Enable support for the [Redux Dev Tools Extension](https://github.com/zalmoxisus/redux-devtools-extension).
-Highly recommended for development.
+   Enable or disable support for the [Redux Dev Tools Extension](https://github.com/zalmoxisus/redux-devtools-extension).

 Example Usage